viky-ai/website/doc/how-to/import-export-entities/index.md

 * line 1 is the mandatory CSV header.
 * line 2 has only one term: `avenue` without any language.
 Since the `auto solution` is enabled, the `solution` column is ignored and it will automatically get the first term as a JSON string (in this case `avenue`).
 The term is neither case sensitive nor accent sensitive so both columns have the value false.
-* line 3 has two terms: `rue` without any language and `street` with the english language.
+* line 3 has two terms: `rue` without any language and `street` with the English language.
 Again, since the `auto solution` is enabled the `solution` column is ignored even if there is a value and it will automatically get the first term as a JSON string (in this case `rue`).
 The terms are neither case sensitive nor accent sensitive so both columns have the value false.

 The example below demonstrate a complex import: